haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 ### Visualisation of the HADDOCK scores and their components

 Below the cluster statistics table, you'll find a series of plots displaying the HADDOCK score and its components against various metrics (i-RMSD, l-RMSD, FCC, DockQ), with clusters represented using color coding.
-The last rows show plots of cluster statistics, i.e. distributions of values per cluster, ordered by their HADDOCK rank.
+The last rows show plots of cluster statistics, i.e. distributions of values per cluster, ordered by their HADDOCK score.

 These plots are interactive.
 A menu will appear at the top right, just above the last plot in the first row, when you hover your mouse over it.
 This menu allows you to zoom in and out of the plots and toggle the visibility of clusters.